MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/event-driven-retention.md

 You can use a REST API to automatically create the events that trigger the start of the retention time.

 > [!NOTE]
-> Now in preview, you can alternatively use [Microsoft Graph API for records management](compliance-extensibility.md#microsoft-graph-api-for-records-management-preview) to create the event, and also create event types and retention labels.
+> Now rolling out in preview, you can alternatively use [Microsoft Graph API for records management](compliance-extensibility.md#microsoft-graph-api-for-records-management-preview) to create the event, and also create event types and retention labels.

 A REST API is a service endpoint that supports sets of HTTP operations (methods), which provide create/retrieve/update/delete access to the service's resources.
 For more information, see [Components of a REST API request/response](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse).
 By using the Microsoft 365 REST API, events can be created and retrieved using the POST and GET methods.